Teaching primary science: exploring space NE003

 What topics are covered?

-- engage children in working scientifically
+- engaging children with working scientifically

-- explore careers in space research and industry
+- careers in space research and industry

 - develop lesson plans that involve working scientifically, using space as a context.

 - explain using models, some of the scientific concepts and ideas involved in space exploration.

 Group enrolments: If you are a school, college or MAT and wish to arrange payment by invoice for 25 or more participants, please contact email@example.com quoting the course code, title and start date.

 FutureLearn terms and conditions: This course is hosted on the FutureLearn social learning platform and you will need to create an account if you do not already have one.

 In addition to STEM Learning Terms and Conditions, by booking on this course you are consenting to your details being shared with FutureLearn under their Terms and Conditions for Invited Learners.
 By booking onto this course, you agree that your information will be held by FutureLearn and National STEM Learning Centre as data controllers in common, and your progress on this course will be monitored by STEM Learning.

 If you have booked in advance of the course being available, you will receive access to the course on FutureLearn no later than the course start date.